 D4D Founded in 2004

 Dogs for Diabetics, Inc. was founded in October, 2004, as a tax-exempt 501 (c) (3) non-profit corporation.
-Since that time, D4D has scent-trained over 120 dogs, evaluated hundreds of potential clients, and now in 2011, currently supports over 80 successful working teams.
-Our dogs are provided to our clients after extensive training of both the dog and client, at minimal cost.
-It has expanded its program to include support teams located in Concord, San Jose, Marin County, Sacramento and Washington State.
-D4D’s research and development continues today, in order to expand it programs and services.
-D4D is the only program fully-accredited by Assistance Dogs International, to exclusively perform this training.
+Since that time, D4D has scent-trained many dogs, evaluated hundreds of prospective clients, and continues to support dozens of active teams.
+Our dogs are provided to our clients after extensive training of both the dog and client, at no cost.

-Mark and Armstrong, as well as other dogs, trainers and clients from D4D make regular appearances to speak to diabetic support groups, service clubs, corporations and community events across the United States.
-They have provided alert services to local diabetic youth camps.
-They have made appearances at a various scientific conferences such as the The Pittsburgh Conference, The National Conference of Standards Laboratories and The National Academy of Forensic Sciences.
-Mark and Danielle have addressed the US Department of Commerce in Washington, DC on “Service Dogs in the Work Place and the American’s With Disabilities Act.”
+Mark and his dogs make regular appearances to speak across the United States and around the world.
+Mark has addressed various scientific conferences such as the The Pittsburgh Conference, The National Conference of Standards Laboratories and The National Academy of Forensic Sciences.
+He has addressed the US Department of Commerce in Washington, DC on “Service Dogs in the Work Place and the American’s With Disabilities Act.”
 The program has been featured in numerous newspapers, magazines and television programs since it was established.
-In March 2008, the American Diabetes Association acknowledged the capabilities of D4D, with a featured cover story in its magazine, Diabetes Forecast.
-Mark has been a featured speaker for the ADI’s National Conference discussing D4D’s successful startup and accreditation.
+Mark and D4D have been featured in multiple articles by the American Diabetes Association in its magazine, Diabetes Forecast.

 The Need is Great